polterguy/hypereval/README.md

-# Hypereval
+# Hypereval - A terminal module for Phosphorus Five

-A "terminal" module for Phosphorus Five
+Hypereval allows you to evaluate Hyperlambda from within your browser, having it executed on the server.